pairshaped/curlingio-docs/docs/for-curlers/how-do-i-login.md

 ## Passwordless Authentication

-Curling I/O doesn't use passwords, because passwords are the primary cause of most data breaches on the internet.
+Curling IO doesn't use passwords, because passwords are the primary cause of most data breaches on the internet.

 You'll never have to remember a password with our system.
 This means your personal information is more secure with us than other registration systems.